richardschneider/bridge-scorer/README.md

         matchpointsEW: { value: 5, percentage: 83.33333333333334, rank: '1=' } } ]

 ## scorer.matchpointsACBL(games)

  The [North American version](http://www.acbl.org/learn_page/how-to-play-bridge/how-to-keep-score/) of scoring match points.
 Same as [scorer.matchpoints](#scorermatchpointsgames) but different values are assigned to wins (1) and ties (0.5).

 ## scorer.impPairs(games)

 Determines the international match points for each pair (NS and EW) based on the played games of a single board.
 Each opponent's score is subtracted from your score and converted to IMPS.
 The IMPS are then summed and divided by the number of opponents.
+Also known as  Cross-IMPs.

 **games** is an array of games for a board
 - **contract.declaror** is the seat that played the game ('N', 'S', 'E' or 'W')